 Sonoma County Wildfire Loss Attorney

 California Wine Country has long-since been a red zone for wildfires.
 The recent firestorm, however, has broken records in terms of property destruction and deaths.
 The “unprecedented” firestorm included 21 major conflagrations and affected multiple counties in Wine Country.
 The fires greatly impacted Sonoma County, killing 11 residents and burning almost 60,000 acres.
-If you’re one of many Sonoma County residents dealing with serious damages after the fires, come to Eric Ratinoff Law for help.
+If you’re one of many Sonoma County residents dealing with serious damages after the fires, come to Eric Ratinoff Law for the help of a California wildfire attorney.
 A Sonoma County wildfire loss attorney could help you recognize options for recovery.

 Assessing the Damage in Sonoma County, California